OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 To obtain hCaptcha Site Key and Secret Key, follow these step-by-step instructions:

-1. Visit the hCaptcha website: Go to the official hCaptcha website at https://www.hcaptcha.com/.
+1. Visit the hCaptcha website: Go to [the official hCaptcha website](https://www.hcaptcha.com/).
 2. Sign up for an account: Click on the "Sign Up" button and provide the required information to create a new account.
 3. Create a new site: Once you're logged in, navigate to the "Sites" section or dashboard.
 4. Register a new site: Click on the "Register a new site" button or a similar option to register a new website.
 5. Provide website details: Fill in the necessary information for your website, such as the website name, domain, and any other required fields.
 6. Select hCaptcha type: Choose the type of hCaptcha you want to use.
-You can select between the "Checkbox" or "Invisible" option depending on your preference.
+You can select between the "Checkbox" or "Invisible" options depending on your preference.
 7. Get Site Key and Secret Key: After completing the registration process, hCaptcha will generate a unique Site Key and Secret Key for your website.
 8. Copy the keys: Copy the generated Site Key and Secret Key and keep them in a secure location.

 By following these steps, you should be able to obtain your hCaptcha Site Key and Secret Key for your website's forms.

-> 📌  Make sure to add CAPTCHA field to your Forminator form.
+> 📌  Make sure to add the CAPTCHA field to your Forminator form.

 ### Should I set up reCaptcha v2 or v3?